EolnMsuk/AntiDarkSword/README.md

 2. Toggle **ON** the master `Enable Protection` switch.
 3.  **User Agent Spoofing:** Select a preset modern user agent (or enter a custom string) to bypass fingerprinting modules.
 4.  **Choose your protection rules:**
       * **Preset Rules:** Select Level 1, 2, or 3.
 The protected apps will dynamically appear below.
-Tap on any app to view or modify its specific mitigation features (like disabling JS vs Media).
+Tap on any app to view or modify its specific mitigation features.
       * **Manual Rules:** Use the **Select Apps...** menu to target apps not covered by your preset.
 They will highlight in green, and you can tap them to customize their rules.
       * **Advanced Custom Rules:** Add hidden background daemons manually using comma-separated strings.
 5.  **Global Mitigations (BETA):** Use these switches to indiscriminately apply a mitigation to *every* process on the phone. **Warning:** This will break core app functionality and is intended for extreme scenarios only.